- Year of Call

 - Devil Masters

-Since calling in 2014, Wojciech has been instructed in a number of practice areas, with particular emphasis on professional liability (including clinical negligence), commercial litigation, public law and employment.
-He has appeared, at different stages, in the Sheriff Court (both at first instance and on appeal), the Outer House, the High Court of Justiciary and the Employment Tribunals.
-In court, he has dealt with contested applications, debates, hearings with evidence and appeals.
+Since calling in 2014, Wojciech (pronounced voi-check yai-del-ski) has been instructed in a number of practice areas, with particular emphasis on professional liability and regulation (including clinical negligence), commercial litigation and public law (including equality cases).
+He has appeared in the Sheriff Court, the Sheriff Appeal, the Court of Session (Outer House and Inner House), and the Employment Tribunals.
+In court, he has dealt with contested applications, legal debates, evidential hearings and appeals.
 Out of court, he has provided numerous opinions, including on interpretation of contracts, wills and statutory materials, and conducted successful settlement negotiations.

-Wojciech has a special interest in the law of fraud (civil and criminal) and scholarly misconduct.
-He writes on legal developments (most recently on prescription) for practitioners and sits on the Faculty’s Law Reform Committee.
+Wojciech has a special interest in the law of fraud (civil and criminal), scholarly misconduct (plagiarism and academic discipline) and clinical treatment of adults with incapacity and at the end of life.
+He writes on legal developments, mainly on prescription for practitioners and sits on the Faculty’s Law Reform Committee.
 In early 2017, he was appointed standing junior counsel to the Scottish Government.

 Education & Professional Career to Date